bwaidelich/Wwwision.Neos.MailChimp/README.md

 ...how to reuse Neos layouts and partials with [Views.yaml](http://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/ModelViewController.html#configuring-views-through-views-yaml)

-...how to create & configure a form finishers so that it can be used in the FormBuilder
+...how to create & configure a form finishers so that it can be used in the Form definition

 ...how to make use of [Objects.yaml](http://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/ObjectManagement.html#configuring-objects) to initialize custom API clients